imfatant/test/README.md

 3) If you're getting a 'port is already open'-type error, turn off the GCS software's auto-connect feature, restart the program, and try again.

-Once you have the link working, I suggest you run ArduPlane specifically (as opposed to Arducopter, etc) and get a servo moving in the 'Manual' flightmode.
+Once you have the link working, I suggest you run ArduPlane specifically (as opposed to Arducopter, etc) and get a servo moving in the 'Manual' flight mode.
 Use QGoundControl's 'Parameters' page to set the following, and then reboot the BBBlue:

 Under 'Advanced':
-    FLTMODE_CH: 5 (or leave it on channel 8 if you so wish) Under 'Standard':
+    FLTMODE_CH: 5
+Under 'Standard':
     FLTMODE1: Manual
     FLTMODE2: Manual